 - Inner Asian and Uralic National Resource Center

 Outstanding students are eligible for admission to the departmental honors program at the end of their junior year.
 Under the guidance of a faculty sponsor, students complete an honors thesis as part of the Capstone Seminar (CEUS-R 491).
 Students defend the thesis before an honors committee and must meet certain academic requirements.
-Interested students should consult the CEUS Director of Undergraduate Studies.
+Interested students should consult the CEUS Director of Undergraduate Studies or the CEUS academic advisor.

 Undergraduate scholarships and awards